SumoLogic/sumologic-kubernetes-collection/docs/best-practices.md

 Full list of metrics affected dropped is available [here](/deploy/helm/sumologic/conf/metrics/otelcol/default-filters.yaml).
 The metrics listed in the comments are the metrics that will not be dropped.

+## Telemetry and metadata filtering

+You can drop logs/metrics you do not need, as well as metadata related to them.
+A detailed guide how to do it is [here](/docs/filtering.md).